 Phileas

-According to a book written by Jules Verne in the 19th century, Phileas Fogg traveled around the world in 80 days.
-The Breitling Orbiter 3 balloon, which first circled the Earth without landing in 1999, was on the way for 19 days.
+According to a book written by Jules Verne in the 19th century, Phileas Fogg travelled around the world in 80 days.
+The Breitling Orbiter 3 balloon, which first circled the Earth without landing in 1999, was in flight for 19 days.
 The International Space Station orbits the Earth in 1 hour and 32 minutes.
-The orbits of these bodies were 60,000km, 43,000km, and 42,500 km.
-What were the average speeds of movement?
+Their respective orbital distances were 60,000 km, 43,000 km, and 42,500 km.
+What were the average speeds of each?

 Final Answer: